timtijmen2/Moderator-Guide/ledger.md

 _Note: You can use mutiple of the same parameter in the same command.
 Example: `object:diamond_ore object:deepslate_diamond_ore` will look for both `diamond_ore` and `deepslate_diamond_ore`._

 ## Commands:

 - Inspect
+- Search
+- Rollback and Restore
+- Preview

+_Note: all `/ledger` commands can also be shortened to `/lg`._

 ---
 ## Inspect